Invalid email address

 Analyze the authenticity of the influencer's followers, too.
 Today, with 45% of Instagram accounts showing signs of being fake, it's hard to tell who has or hasn’t paid to inflate their follower count.
 This is another good reason to prioritize engagement metrics instead of follower count.

-Additionally, consider the quality and relevance of the readers' comments.
+Additionally, consider the quality and relevance of comments.
 Do they provide valuable insights into the audience's perception and reception of the influencer's content?

 Traditional social media campaign analytics